 ~ LASD Studio Research ~

-Our research bridges theory and practice.
-It translates ecological thinking into clear frameworks, methods, and metrics that can be applied on real sites, measured over time, and refined through observation and feedback.
+This work bridges theory and built reality: frameworks that can be applied on real sites, observed over time, and refined through feedback.

 Research Focus